frangucc/thenodechronicles/README.md

 ![](http://news.nationalgeographic.com/content/dam/news/2016/09/27/Elon-Musk-Mars-SpaceX/02-elon-musk-space-x-mars.jpg)

-You don't even want to know.
-Elon's on point.
-And he's baller.
+GOU: You don't even want to know.
+Elon's a baller.

 There always something M-E-S-S-E-D U-P going on with humans and tech.